-No. Ice Wines are complex, and oxygen helps them show their full potential.
+Ice wines do not need decanting.
+They are complex, and oxygen helps them show their full potential.
 So decanting seems to be a logical step.
-However, you shouldn’t do so.
+However, you should not do so.
 They would simply get too warm too quickly.
-Better pour them into glasses immediately after opening the bottle and swirl them a couple of seconds to get them in touch with oxygen.
+Better pour them into glasses immediately after opening the bottle and swirl them for a couple of seconds to get them in touch with oxygen.

 Can Ice Wine Be Aged?

 Some types are age-worthy, but not all of them.
 Their ability to gain complexity depends on their balance: The deciding factor for developing more depth and a wider range of aromas is a good acidity to balance the sweetness.